scleveland/VOEIS/README.md

 VOEIS is a Data Management System built on Ruby on Rails, DataMapper, Postgres, Redis and the Yogo Data-Management Framework.
 VOEIS has dependencies that need to be installed on your system before you can begin developing or using VOEIS.
-An alternative to all this setup is to contact rcg-support@montana.edu for a kvm virtual machine that has a basic VOEIS instance setup and run it in virtual box locally or deploy it to a virtual host.
+An alternative to all this setup is to contact rcg-support@msu.montana.edu for a kvm virtual machine that has a basic VOEIS instance setup and run it in virtual box locally or deploy it to a virtual host.

 1. Ruby must be installed and the latest ruby-1.9.2 release is required - we recommend using rvm http://rvm.io for ruby version management and gemset management combined with bundler.
 2. A PostgreSQL server is required and installation instructions and binaries can be found here: http://www.postgresql.org/download/ -- this does not need to be a local server and our instance is on it's own separate  server